Manonedde/High_frequency_MRI_database/docs/source/pipeline/mri_processing.rst

 Quality Control
 ---------------
-The visual quality assessment procedure was applied to the main steps according to the following criteria ( `DMRI QC <https://github.com/scilus/dmriqc_flow>`__.) :
+The visual quality assessment procedure was applied to the main steps according to the following criteria (using `DMRI QC <https://github.com/scilus/dmriqc_flow>`__):

 +------------------+---------------------+-------------------------------------------------------------------+